aaronkirkham/wp-owl-carousel/readme.txt

 For now, works only with images.

+== Screenshots ==
+1. Click Add or Upload files to insert images
+2. When images selected, click use this file
+3. Copy the shortcode and paste it anywhere
+4. View post/page to see results

 == Installation ==
 Go to your Wordpress Dashboard.
 From there select Plugins -> Add New.
-Search for \'Wordpress Owl Carousel\', make sure it found the right plugin and click Install Now.
+Search for \'WP Owl Carousel\', make sure it found the right plugin and click Install Now.

 Alternatively, extract the zip file and upload the contents to the wp-content/plugins/ directory of your WordPress installation and then activate the plugin from the plugins page.